 Publicly- and privately-owned community and nonprofit non-community water systems are eligible to apply for DWSPF funding.
 Water systems must have a completed SWA to be eligible.
 For more information regarding source water assessments, see SWA & Land Use Planning

 - Low interest loans up to a maximum of $100,000

 - Grant funds up to $30,000 per water system

 - Grant and loan awards must be spent within 2 years to avoid forfeiture

 To be considered for DWSPF funding, water systems must submit a completed Letter of Interest (LOI) specific to source protection:

 The source protection project priority list reflects the final relative ranking of projects and activities reviewed for funding by Drinking Water Services and the DEQ Drinking Water Protection Program.

 Eligible projects remain on the funding list for two years.
 If after two years the project remains unfunded, it is removed from the list unless the water system submits an updated LOI.
-Seven of the nine projects listed on the 2015 PPL will be contacted by the Infrastructure Finance Authority (IFA) about completing a grant application to receive grant monies.
+Seven of the twelve projects listed on the 2017 PPL will be contacted by the Business Oregon about completing a grant application to receive grant monies.

 If your system has an urgent SWP matter that may need immediate attention, contact Tom Pattee, Groundwater Coordinator/SWP, at firstname.lastname@example.org